 The species was listed as threatened by the U.S. Fish and Wildlife Service in 1980; one of two Oregon butterflies listed as threatened or endangered under the U.S. Endangered Species Act.
 Oregon silverspot populations have declined due to habitat loss and degradation.
 Development of coastal headlands, fire suppression, grazing and the invasion of non-native plants have all contributed to this butterfly's decline.
 A population crash in 1998 prompted USFWS to begin a population supplementation program in partnership with the Oregon Zoo and the Woodland Park Zoo.

 Oregon silverspot recovery

-A population crash in 1998 prompted USFWS to begin a population supplementation program in partnership with the Oregon Zoo and the Woodland Park Zoo in Seattle, Wash.
+The Oregon Zoo works to save these beautiful pollinators from extinction with partners from the U.S. Fish and Wildlife Service, Washington Department of Fish and Wildlife, Xerces Society, the Nature Conservancy, Woodland Park Zoo, Washington Department of Corrections, Department of Defense and several local universities.
 Supplementing the wild populations with zoo-reared butterflies prevents extinction of existing populations and allows for the possibility of reintroducing butterflies to their former range.

 What the recovery project looks like:

 - Late summer: Conservation biologists in the field capture adult female butterflies and bring them to the zoo butterfly conservation laboratory where they lay eggs.
 The eggs are hatched in special jars to maintain humidity.

 - Winter: The jars containing tiny caterpillars are placed in fridges to simulate winter on the Oregon Coast.
 During this phase, called diapause, the caterpillars are mostly inactive.